Unfortunately, says Jonathan Oheb, MD, there’s no exercise that can prevent carpal tunnel syndrome.

 I was wondering if exercises like hand grips (using hand grippers), wrist rolls with a dumbbell or barbell, or reverse curls might have a preventive effect on carpal tunnel syndrome.

 Dr. Oheb is with the North Valley Orthopedic Institute, and is Chief of Orthopedic Hand and Upper Extremity Surgery; jonathanohebmd.com.
-I interviewed him for this article.

 Dr. Oheb says, “There are no exercises that can prevent carpal tunnel syndrome.”